acrrafe/NewsApp/README.md

 This project uses icons from [FlatIcon](https://www.flaticon.com/).

-Icons from Flaticon is "Designed by Freepik"
+All icons (PNG file) in the resource/drawable directories are from FlatIcon and are "Designed by Freepik".